YottaDB/YDBDoc/ProgGuide/ioproc.rst

 With WRITE:

 * The FIFO device does non-blocking writes.
 If a process tries to WRITE to a full FIFO and the WRITE would block, the device implicitly tries to complete the operation up to a default of 10 times.
 If the gtm_non_blocked_write_retries environment variable is defined, this overrides the default number of retries.
 If the retries do not succeed (remain blocked), the WRITE sets $DEVICE to "1,Resource temporarily unavailable", $ZA to 9, and produces an error.
-If the YottaDB/GT.M process has defined an EXCEPTION, $ETRAP or $ZTRAP, the error trap may choose to retry the WRITE after some action or delay that might remove data from the FIFO device.
+If the YottaDB process has defined an EXCEPTION, $ETRAP or $ZTRAP, the error trap may choose to retry the WRITE after some action or delay that might remove data from the FIFO device.
 * While it is hung, the process will not respond to <CTRL-C>.

 With CLOSE: